What is culture?

 There are several reasons:

-1— for those accustomed to constant affirmation, a bit of challenge and rejection from a brand can be perversely appealing.
+1— For those accustomed to constant affirmation, a bit of challenge and rejection from a brand can be perversely appealing.

-2— people deeply crave exclusivity and uniqueness, and these practices amplify that desire.
+2— People deeply crave exclusivity and uniqueness, and these practices amplify that desire.

-3— by making purchases difficult and weaving rich brand narratives around them, luxury brands tap into an old saying: “You have to suffer for beauty.”
+3— By making purchases difficult and weaving rich brand narratives around them, luxury brands tap into an old saying: “You have to suffer for beauty.”
 In luxury, the effort and time spent add meaning, transforming the transaction into a rewarding experience for the customer.

 The paradox of luxury is that while we applaud the craftsmanship of these products, we also condemn the consumers.